Families in mission

-Where the families in mission set down roots in the parishes and dioceses where they are sent, they contribute to the New Evangelization by their fidelity to Church Teaching and Tradition.
-They aim to bring a fresh and renewed spirit, being open to life and passing on a renewed spirit of the Catholic family.
-It is often the children of these families who are at the forefront of the mission work, through their simple integration into parish and school life.

-The work of missionary families is not easy.
-They are not immigrants.
-They often leave behind very successful and lucrative lives, including homes, jobs and careers.
-They sacrifice their securities, families, friends and familiar life for precarious lives in poorer countries.
-They often endure precarious situations and uncertainties.
-However, their fidelity to the Gospel is always attractive and is capable of bringing hope to those who need it most of all.

-Not all families are sent to what would be classed as less advantaged countries.
-In 2018 the Associated Press ran an article on a family from Spain serving in the United States.
+While the majority of families are sent to disadvantaged areas, in 2018 the Associated Press ran an article on a family from Spain serving in the United States.
 They were however serving in south Philadelphia which is not the most advantaged area of the city.

-On December 30, 1988, during a celebration of the Holy Mass with the Neocatechumenal Way, Pope John Paul II sent 72 families on mission for the first time to the whole world, encouraging them with the words:The family is on mission.
+On 30 December 1988, during a celebration of the Holy Mass with the Neocatechumenal Way, Pope John Paul II sent 72 families on mission, which is considered to be the start of the Families in Mission project, saying:The family is on mission.
 This mission is fundamental to all nations, to all mankind: it is the mission of love and life, the witness of love and life.
 Holy Church of God, you cannot fulfill your mission, you cannot accomplish your task in the world if not by the family and its mission!
 Family in mission, Trinity in mission!
 Since then many other families have been sent on mission.
 For example: